tomcam/ec2-linux2-ami/docs/README.md

 This section is based on [Connecting to Your Linux Instance Using SSH](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html)

 ## TODO: I think I need to cover
 * [Creating Your First IAM Admin User and Group](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html).
 Reason: I wanted to get the fingerprint.
-It turns out that you first have to configure the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html), which is cryptographically signed.
-That's good, but the docs so far haven't mentioned it and the errors I was getting didn't point me in that direction.
+I

 ### Get the instance fingerprint

 ### NOTE

+* First have to start at the AWS Console, so to go [Configuring the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html)

 * Pretty sure this has to be preceded by [Creating Your First IAM Admin User and Group](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html) to get the AWS CLI signed, then configuring the CLI [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html)